The U.S. evacuates some 300 Americans from Sudan's capital

 "The U.S. government has taken extensive efforts to contact U.S. citizens in Sudan and enable the departure of those who wished to leave," the statement read.
 "We messaged every U.S. citizen in Sudan who communicated with us during the crisis and provided specific instructions about joining this convoy to those who were interested in departing via the land route.
 We encourage U.S. citizens who want to leave Sudan but chose not to participate in this convoy to contact the Department of State using the crisis intake form on our website."

+The Pentagon has assisted the evacuation by deploying intelligence and surveillance support, "and we are moving naval assets within the region to provide any necessary support along the coast," according to a statement on Saturday from Deputy Pentagon Press Secretary Sabrina Singh.

+A U.S. official told NPR American ships are just off Port Sudan, but not in the port itself.
+The official said there are no State Department or U.S. military personnel at the Port.

-The U.S. repeated its warning to Americans not to travel to Sudan.
+The U.S. has repeated its warning to Americans not to travel to Sudan.

 NPR's Michele Kelemen contributed reporting.